bigearth/bitblog/_posts/2018-02-23-bitbox-cli.md

 );
 ```

 Again the entire Bitcoin Cash JSON RPC is available on the `BITBOX` object.
-BITBOX accepts incoming CORS requests but for this to work on your remote $BCH node you'll need to enable CORS.

 ## Summary

-BITBOX can now be used from the command line or the browser to send commands to your running Bitcoin ABC nodes.
-We'll be testing against Bitcoin Unlimited nodes next to confirm we have 100% converage there as well.
+BITBOX can now be used from the command line or the browser to send commands to the BCH network.